ppy/osu-wiki/wiki/Tournaments/MCNC/4K2024/en.md

 ### Match instructions

 1. A referee will create a multiplayer room 15 minutes in advance.
 Players must gather during this period.
    - Room settings are `Game mode: osu!mania`, `Team mode: Head-to-head`, `Win Condition: "ScoreV2"`.
-Room name must be `MCNC4K2024: ({Red}) vs ({Blue})`.
+Room name must be `MCNC 4K 2024: ({Red}) vs ({Blue})`.
    - The player mentioned first in the room name must be in the red team, and the player mentioned second in the room name must be in the blue team.
 2. Each player can ban one beatmap from the mappool.
 These beatmaps cannot be picked by any player during the entire match.
 3. Beatmap selection will alternate between each player selecting a beatmap in the mappool.
 4. Each player must use `!roll` once in `#multiplayer`.
    1. The loser of the `!roll` starts protecting one beatmap, followed by the winner of the `!roll` to protect a beatmap.
-They may not protect the same beatmap.
-Protected beatmaps may not be banned.
+They cannot protect the same beatmap.
+Protected beatmaps cannot be banned.
    2. The winner of the `!roll` starts banning one beatmap, followed by the loser of the `!roll` to ban a beatmap.
    3. The winner of the `!roll` starts picking the first beatmap of the match.
 5. Players will have 2 minutes to pick a beatmap and 2 minutes to get ready.
-If a player exceeds the allotted time more than once., a random map will be chosen from the mappool using `!roll` with the number of maps that were neither picked nor banned, excluding the tiebreaker.
+If it takes longer than the allotted time for no technical reasons, then on the second occurrence, a random map will be chosen from the mappool using `!roll`, considering only the maps that were neither picked nor banned, excluding the tiebreaker.
 Repeat offenders may receive further sanctions from the tournament management.
 6. Players will be given at most a 3-minute timeout for solving unexpected situations.
 7. Qualifier results will be published via a statistics sheet.